a2insights/octo/README.md

 Compile the css and javascript assets:

     npm run dev #For local
-    npm run prod #For Production
+    npm run prod #For production

 Install required application things: